luismurao/tenm/README.md

 #> [9] "bio_17"
 ```

-Now we use the function `tenm::tenm_selection` to calibrate the
+Now, we use the function `tenm::tenm_selection` to calibrate the
 time-specific niche models.
 This function uses the background object
-(here the `abbg` object) as input.
-To paramtrize the function we need to
+(here, the `abbg` object) as input.
+To parametrize the function, we need
-specify the omission rate criteria to be used to select the models, the
+to specify the omission rate criteria to be used to select the models,
-proportion of points to be included in the ellipsoid model
+the proportion of points to be included in the ellipsoid model
 (*ellipsoid_level* parameter), the names of the modeling layers
 (*vars2fit* parameter), a numeric vector indicating the number of
 dimensions used to build ellipsoid models (*vars2fit* parameter) a